Erikvanlennep/movie-checker/README.md

 ## What it does

 The movie checker shows you a list of popular movies.
 You can search through specific movies by typing in the name.
 When clicked on a movie a description follows with the genres and the cast and crew.
-You can click on a genre or a person

-When clicked on a genre it leads to a list of movies found by the genre you clicked
+You can click on a genre or a person.
+When clicked on a genre it leads to a list of movies found by the genre you clicked.
 When clicked on a person a biography follows with a list of movies the person is known from.

 # Setup